go-LANz/mass_yara/README.md

 # Mass YARA Triage

-**Mass YARA Triage** is a robust, cross-platform hybrid forensic scanner designed for Digital Forensics and Incident Response (DFIR).
+**Mass YARA Triage** is a robust, cross-platformYARA scanner designed for Digital Forensics and Incident Response (DFIR).

+A high-performance, cross-platform forensic triage tool designed for Incident Response.
+It performs Disk and Process Memory scanning using a pure YARA engine approach, robust logging, and smart noise reduction features.
 It solves the common limitation of the standard `yara` CLI by allowing you to **compile and run an entire directory of rules** simultaneously against **Disk or Memory**, without needing to manually merge rule files.
-It combines raw pattern matching with behavioral "Masquerade Checks" to detect advanced threats.

 > ✨ **Proudly developed by Vibe Coding.**
 > (We don't know why it works, but the vibes are immaculate.)

 ## ⚡ Key Features

   * **Directory Compilation:** Automatically compiles hundreds of `.yar` / `.yara` files from a folder into a single scanning engine.
-  * **Hybrid Engine:** Not just a YARA scanner.
-It includes behavioral checks (e.g., **Masquerade Check**) to detect system processes like `svchost.exe` running from unexpected paths.
+  * **Pure YARA Engine:** Focused solely on deterministic content matching.
   * **Memory Scanning (Win/Linux):** Iterates through running processes and scans their memory (bypassing the need for manual PID injection).
-Includes a **RAM Limiter** to skip massive processes and prevent server crashes.
   * **Dual Output:**
       * **Operator UI:** Colorized, real-time terminal alerts (Red for Hits, Yellow for Suspicious).
       * **Forensic Reports:** Generates a structured `.jsonl` pipeline file AND a dark-mode `.html` report.
   * **Forensic Triage:** Automatically calculates **SHA256 hash** and file size for any disk hit.
 Supports **"Known Good"** hash lists to skip scanning safe files.
   * **Fast Mode:** Optional Allowlist mode to scan *only* executables, scripts, and config files for rapid triage.
   * **Cross-Platform:** Universal support for Windows, Linux, and macOS (Disk Only).
+  * **Resource Control:** `--low-priority` mode pins scanning to CPU 0 and drops process priority to IDLE to prevent server lag.

 -----